travis-ci/docs-travis-ci-com/user/tutorial.md

 6. Check the build status page to see if your build [passes or fails](/user/job-lifecycle/#breaking-the-build) according to the return status of the build command by visiting [Travis CI](https://travis-ci.com/auth) and selecting your repository.

+## Switching accounts

+You can easily switch between you cloud platform provider accounts:

+1. Click on your account icon in the top right corner on [Travis-ci.com](https://travis-ci.com).

+2. Select the desired account and have fun using Travis CI.

 ## Selecting a different programming language

 Use one of these common languages: